 Assessment and Accreditation

-The Harris School Direct programme leads to the award of QTS through Harris Initial Teacher Education (an accredited SCITT provider), with PGCE and Masters Level Credits awarded in partnership with a London university.
+The Harris School Direct programme leads to the award of QTS through Harris Initial Teacher Education (an accredited SCITT provider), with PGCE and Master’s Level Credits awarded in partnership with Kingston University.

-- Course arrangements and content may be subject to change in line with training partnerships DfE requirements.
+Course arrangements and content may be subject to change in line with training partnerships with DfE requirements.

-Applicants must have English and Maths GCSE at grade C or above, or equivalent to train in secondary teaching.
+Applicants must have English and Maths GCSE at grade 4/C or above, or equivalent to train in secondary teaching.
 If you have completed an equivalent GCSE outside the UK, you will need to obtain NARIC certification.